-The temporal variability in the oxygen concentration increases significantly below the MLD (Figure 5a), where it closely follows the pattern of $\Delta T_c$ and $\Delta S_a$ .
-This shift is due, on the one hand, to the lack of air-sea exchange fluxes and a limited impact of biological production below the near-surface layer, and, on the other hand, to the significant role of the deep lateral influx of northern warm/saline/oxygen-depleted SACW and southern cold/fresh/oxygenated ESACW, as highlighted by the association of positive temperature and salinity anomalies with negative oxygen anomalies.
-This interpretation is further supported by a comparison in time between the sampled salinity and oxygen profiles and the climatological mean salinity and oxygen properties of the waters found north of the glider (offshore Angola) and south of the glider (offshore Benguela), showing a remarkable match between salinity and oxygen properties with the two water masses (Figure 6).
-As a result, hypoxic events in the upper mesopelagic at the glider position can be attributed to the dominance of saline and de-oxygenated water from the northern latitudes, while higher oxygen levels are carried into the region by fresher cen tral waters from southern Benguela latitudes.
+The temporal variability in the O_2 concentration increases significantly below the MLD (Figure 5a), where it closely follows the pattern of ΔT_c and ΔS_a .
+This shift is due, on the one hand, to the lack of air-sea exchange fluxes and a limited impact of biological production below the near-surface layer, and, on the other hand, to the significant role of the deep lateral influx of northern warm/saline/ O_2 -depleted SACW and southern cold/fresh/oxygenated ESACW, as highlighted by the association of positive temperature and salinity anomalies with negative O_2 anomalies.
+This interpretation is further supported by a comparison in time between the sampled salinity and O_2 profiles and the climatological mean salinity and O_2 properties of the waters found north of the glider (offshore Benguela), showing a remarkable match between salinity and O_2 properties with the two water masses (Figure 6).
+As a result, hypoxic events in the upper mesopelagic at the glider position can be attributed to the dominance of saline and de-oxygenated water from the northern latitudes, while higher O_2 levels are carried into the region by fresher central waters from southern Benguela latitudes.